Unstructured-IO/unstructured/docs/source/bricks.rst

 --------------------------

-Prepares ``Text`` elements for processing in ``transformers`` pipelines by splitting the elements into chunks that fit into the mode's attention window.
+Prepares ``Text`` elements for processing in ``transformers`` pipelines by splitting the elements into chunks that fit into the model's attention window.

 Examples: